Murz-Drupal/Drupal-Opentelemetry/README.md

 The module requires PHP at least 8.0, and depends on OpenTelemetry-PHP library.

+Also it requires an installed composer package which provides the "psr/http-client-implementation", the exact package depends on the Drupal version, for Drupal 9.x it can be "php-http/guzzle6-adapter", for Drupal 10.x
+- "php-http/guzzle7-adapter", etc.

 For advanced features it requires Drupal Core 10.1.x where the patch from the issue https://www.drupal.org/project/drupal/issues/3313355 is already committed or applied manually.